ZaakirSalie/Top-5-countries/README.md

 # Top-5-countries
-Top 5 countries info amd about countries
+Top 5 countries info and about countries